 Owners of some of the world’s most recognized brands and designs have turned to Rich to protect and enforce their most valuable assets.
 As lead counsel, Rich has secured trial and arbitration wins for leading consumer products, automotive, alcoholic beverage, retail and technology companies.

-Rich’s track record of success in complex patent and trade secret lawsuits -- in cases ranging from vaccines and medical devices, to chemical compositions, to lasers, electronics and software -- results from his ability to effectively describe sophisticated technologies and convey complicated legal concepts: “[h]e is great at explaining issues clearly and concisely in the courtroom,” according to IAM 1000: The World’s Leading Patent Practitioners (2012 edition).
+Rich’s track record of success in complex patent and trade secret lawsuits -- in cases ranging from vaccines and medical devices, to chemical compositions, to lasers, electronics and software -- results from his ability to effectively describe sophisticated technologies and convey complicated legal concepts: “[h]e is great at explaining issues clearly and concisely in the courtroom,” according to IAM 1000: The World’s Leading Patent Practitioners, Globe Business Publishing Ltd (2012 edition).

 Rich has extensive experience with alternative dispute resolution, and he has served as an arbitrator and mediator in major patent, trade secret and trademark disputes administered by CPR, the International Institute for Conflict Prevention and Resolution.
 Rich taught as an Adjunct Professor at Syracuse University School of Law for 15 years, and he speaks regularly on intellectual property and litigation issues.
 Rich has presented at national meetings of the Intellectual Property Owners, American Chemical Society, International Trademark Association, American Bar Association and the United States Patent and Trademark Office.